 Once upon a time, a gorgeous castle was built atop the hilltop town of Nerola, Italy.
-Now 1000 years old, Castello Orsini offers you the chance to live like royalty behind its ancient fortified walls.
+Now 1000 years old, Castello Orsini offers you the chance to stay overnight and trace the footsteps of a Middle Ages dynasty.

-You’ll see it coming long before you get there — well before you’re even in the same town.
+You’ll see it coming long before you get there.

 Then, as you enter Nerola, comes the mildly terrifying part.
-Your typical tight-squeeze Italian roads, so narrow you find yourself holding your breath, plus a steep ascent and some hairpin bends and narrow roads make for a nail-biting driving experience.
-In some ways it’s a journey better suited to the transport of centuries ago, when visitors would’ve come on foot or horseback.
+Your typical tight-squeeze Italian roads, so narrow you find yourself holding your breath, plus a steep ascent and some hairpin bends — often all at once, why tf not! — make for some nail-biting driving.
+It’s a journey better suited to the transport of centuries ago, when visitors would’ve come on foot or horseback.

-When you find yourself at the castle entrance, taking in the ancient stone walls that encircle its grounds, it’s hard not to feel like you’ve somehow gone back a few centuries in time (but for a road sign or two).
+When you find yourself at the castle entrance, taking in the ancient stone walls that encircle its grounds, it’s not hard to feel like you’ve somehow ended up a few centuries back in time (OK, apart from a road sign or two).

-At least until — open sesame — the spiked iron gate opens on its own accord as though by unseen hands.
-(AKA electricity and an unobtrusive CCTV camera.)
+As you pull up — open sesame — the spiked iron gate opens on its own accord as though by unseen hands.*

 In you go.

 Before you stands a vast rounded tower, one corner of the castle, with stone walls several feet thick and multiple storeys in height.
 The effect is intimidating (which was, no doubt, the point).
 And also kind of magic.

 Following along, anti-clockwise, you pass the next tower and the next, each a rounded bulwark jutting out from the castle.
 It occurs to you that the stony ground on which you’re currently driving may once have been the castle’s moat.